CSCfi/csc-user-guide/docs/cloud/rahti2/usage/projects_and_quota.md

 !!! warning

     Starting June 5th, 2024 a new quota system will be applied.
-Namespaces/Rahti projects quota will be remove to only have CSC projects quota.
+Namespaces/Rahti projects quota will be removed to only have CSC projects quota.

 Each CSC computing project has its own quota.
 Initial quota is the following: